 -

-Rush: Less commonly, smithsonite can occur as needle-like rush-shaped crystals.
+Rush: Less commonly, smithsonite can occur as needle-like rush-shaped crystals, while porous, dull aggregate material may be described as dry bone ore.

 Geological Occurrence